 Ages and life stages (infants and children, pregnant women, older adults): These groups have higher physiological sensitivity to heat and wildfire smoke and may have limited ability to regulate body temperature, seek shelter, or access health care.
 Infants and children are more likely to experience dehydration, fever, and electrolyte imbalance due to heat, or respiratory symptoms like coughing, wheezing, decreased lung function or pneumonia.
 Pregnant women are at increased risk of severe maternal morbidity (SMM), preterm birth, and low birth weight due to heat, and wildfire smoke may increase the risk of low birth weight or preterm birth.
 Older adults are more likely to have chronic medical conditions, reduced mobility, cognitive impairment, or social isolation that can exacerbate the effects of heat and wildfire in addition to a reduced ability to regulate their body temperature.

 People physically active outdoors or in hot indoor spaces (athletes, outdoor and some indoor workers, emergency responders): These groups have higher exposure to heat and may exert themselves physically, which can increase the risk of heat exhaustion, heat stroke, dehydration, and cardiovascular events.
 These groups are at particular risk if they are unacclimatized, which can occur if new to the job, returning from a prolonged absence, or during sudden increases in heat stress.
 Higher exposure to wildfire smoke for outdoor workers can increase risks of negative impacts especially without adequate protection.
 Workers in occupations such as agriculture, construction, public administration (e.g., firefighters), and utilities may face additional hazards such as musculoskeletal hazards from heavy equipment, pesticides, or electric shocks that can compound the effects of heat.
 Emergency responders may encounter situations where they must wear protective gear, work in confined spaces, or assist people in distress, which can increase their heat stress.
-Workers in precarious work arrangements may have less protections from heat and wildfire smoke and those paid by the piece (amount of work accomplished) may have a financial incentive not to take breaks to cool down.
+Workers in precarious work arrangements may have less protections from heat and wildfire smoke, and those paid by the piece (amount of work accomplished) may have a financial incentive not to take breaks to cool down.